Sakshiv0104/MailyAgent/README.md

 Built with **LangGraph**, **Streamlit**, and the ultra-low latency **Cerebras LLM**, Maily doesn't just generate text, she understands database relationships, recalls past email history, and knows exactly when to pause and ask the user for clarification.

+## ✨ The Maily Experience (Key Features)

+I designed Maily to require the absolute minimum amount of human effort while providing maximum control.
+Here is exactly what happens when you launch the app:

+* **1. Dynamic Dashboard:** When you open Maily, she has already scanned your database.
+The home screen automatically generates buttons *only* for categories that have email addresses (e.g., "Connect with Supplier", "Connect with Customer").
+* **2. Instant Context & History:** When you select a person, Maily pulls up your entire past email history with them on the side of the screen.
+You never have to guess what was said last time.
+* **3. "Lazy" Prompting:** You don't need to write a whole email.
+Just type a tiny prompt like *"ask about the invoice"* or *"tell them the delivery is late"*.
+* **4. Smart Clarification (Human-in-the-Loop):** If your prompt is too vague, Maily won't guess.
+She will stop and ask you: *"Wait, which invoice number?"* You just type the answer, and she resumes drafting.
+* **5. Total Editing Control:** Once Maily generates the professional draft, you aren't forced to send it.
+You can edit the text, change the subject line, or click **Discard & Restart** to completely rewrite it.
+* **6. Attachments & Branding:** Before hitting send, you can easily upload files.
+Maily's complex backend handles the MIME encoding, attaching your files while perfectly sandwiching an inline AgentMaily logo and signature into the HTML body.
 ---

 ## The Problem Maily Solves